mattlianje/layoutz/README.md

 - With LLM's, boilerplate code that formats & "pretty-prints" is **_cheaper than ever_**...
 - Thus, **_more than ever_**, "string formatting code" is spawning, and polluting domain logic
 - Ultimately, **layoutz** is just a tiny, declarative DSL to combat this
-- One the side, layoutz also has a Elm-style runtime to bring these arbitrary "Elements" to life: much like a flipbook.
+- One the side, **layoutz** also has a Elm-style runtime to bring these arbitrary "Elements" to life: much like a flipbook.
    - The runtime has some little niceties built-in like common cmd's like file I/O, HTTP-requests, and a key input handler
-- But at the end of the day, you can use layoutz merely to structure strings (without any of the TUI stuff)
+- But at the end of the day, you can use **layoutz** merely to structure Strings (without any of the TUI stuff)

 ## Core concepts
 - Every piece of content is an `Element`